Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L2_Memory and Data 1.md

     - Each column in the row (cell) represents one byte within that word.
     - It is often to use hex (base 16) to represent address

+- Every address is then of the form 0b____, with each space/blank being either a 0 or a 1.
+We can see that there are $2^4 = 16$ total addresses (0b0000, 0b0001, 0b0010,..., 0b1110, 0b1111), and each one refers to 1 byte of data , so this address space will be 16 bytes

 ### Alignment of Multibyte Data
 The address of a chunk of memory is considered aligned if its address is a multiple of its size